MicrosoftDocs/memdocs/memdocs/intune/apps/windows-information-protection-policy-create.md

 ### Types of apps

-- **Recommended apps:** A pre-populated list of (mostly Microsoft Office) apps that allow you easily import into policy.
+- **Recommended apps:** A pre-populated list of (mostly Microsoft Office) apps that allow you to easily import into the policy.
 - **Store apps:** You can add any app from the Windows store to the policy.
 - **Windows desktop apps:** You can add any traditional Windows desktop apps to the policy (for example, .exe, .dll)